gweaver87/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+  .forEach alter the original array where .map returns a new array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function when ojects are with it. a function is standalone with "primative data"
 3. What is closure?
+  a function that has access to variable outside of its scope
 4. Describe the four rules of the 'this' keyword.

+  default or window binding: simply calls the function

+  implicit binding: points to the object on which the function is called

+  explicit binding: set this to point to a certain value using call or apply

+  new binding:constructs a new object, and this points it

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to call a parent class
 ## Project Set up

 Follow these steps to set up and work on your project: